 - California state lottery winnings

-The flip side is that you'll have to pay taxes in California on some types of income that aren't taxed at the federal level, such as foreign-earned income that you can exclude on your federal tax return.
-Interest earned on municipal, state, and local bonds from outside California is also taxable.
+The flip side is that you'll have to pay taxes in California on some types of income that aren't taxed at the federal level, such as foreign earned income that you can exclude on your federal tax return.
+In addition, interest earned on municipal, state, and local bonds from outside California is also taxable.